Mohammad-ibrah1m/Osaka-Website/README.md

 # Osaka-Website
-A template website built with HTML5, CSS3, Bootstrap5 and JavaScript
+A template website built with HTML5, CSS3 and Bootstrap5.